 Academic Advisory Committee

-Led by Mr. Jim Sebastian, academic advisory committee is to provide educational leadership and develop instructional curriculum maps for the Education Academy.
+Led by Mr. James Sébastien, academic advisory committee is to provide educational leadership and develop instructional curriculum maps for the Education Academy.

-Mr. Sebastian completed his M.Ed. in Curriculum and Administration at the University of Toronto.
+Mr. Sébastien completed his M.Ed. in Curriculum and Administration at the University of Toronto.
 He has 35 years of experience as an educator and administrator, and has an extensive background in Canadian-based education and training programs at the high-school and post-secondary levels.
-He truly is an experienced Ontario education expert and served as principal, superintendent, provincial chief private school inspector and Education Officer for the Ontario Ministry of Education.
+He truly is an experienced Ontario education expert and served as principal, superintendent and Education Officer.
 He is fluent in English, French, Spanish, Germany and Hungarian.

 Having in-depth understanding of the Ontario education history and the current education status, Jim is able to bring remarkable values and knowledge to the curriculum assessment, development and implementation processes at T.E.A.
 His engagement and dedication to the Ontario education system also enable him to consolidate rich educational resources, both academically and in networks.
 In addition, he is a generous, gentle and reliable mentor.
 In the past ten years, his active involvements in the educational coordination projects have won him a unique reputation both abroad and in Canada.